leeprevost/python-fmp/readme.md

 ### Future

-This is currently based on FinancialModelingPrep API version 3.
-The comapny is making some adjustments to their API which we hope will result in the following:
+This is currently based on FinancialModelingPrep API version 3 and 3.1 (now in beta).
+The company is making some adjustments to their API which we hope will result in the following:

 * Clean industry standard JSON.
 Currently the API wraps all data in quotes including numeric data.
-This requires some post processing to convert from strings to integer or float objects.
+This requires some post processing to convert from strings to integer or float objects.  (now seems avail in version 3.1)

-* Currently the batch prootocols put out a different nesting strucutre than the single symbols protocols which require post processing changes in order to convert to pandas dataframes.
+* Currently the batch prootocols put out a different nesting strucutre than the single symbols protocols which require post processing changes in order to convert to pandas dataframes. (version 3.1 doesn't currently support batches)

 * The maximum batch currently is 3 symbols per batch.
-This wrapper is written to support a larger batch as that comes available.
+This wrapper is written to support a larger batch as that comes available. (for version 3, version 3.1 only supports chunksize = 1)